New Brunswick is the largest of Canada's three maritime provinces. Its home to 5,500 kilometres…

 Be sure to climb to the top of the Miscou Island Lighthouse, the oldest wooden lighthouse operating in New Brunswick.

 Thank you to Tourism New Brunswick for hosting my visit.
-This is truly an awesome part of the province to explore.
+This is truly a fantastic part of the province to explore.

 Further reading on things to do in the Maritimes